newwikiorder/fandom-modules/README.md

 git clone https://github.com/jacecotton/fandom-modules.git
 ```

-Edit the `src/` director only.
+Edit the `src/` directory only.
 The source code uses SASS with the SCSS syntax.

 Tell SASS to watch for any changes to the files and compile them to the `dist/` directory with the following command: